 Each Interconnect Model Set name and its file_reference may only appear once under each [Interconnect Model Group] keyword for a given component.

 As discussed in Section XXX, three interface locations exist: pin, die pad, and buffer.
-These interfaces are identified in the Terminal lines under the [Interconnect Model] keyword and by their Terminal_type column entries (shown in Table 41) as follows:
+These interfaces are identified in the terminal lines under the [Interconnect Model] keyword and by their Terminal_type column entries (shown in Table 41) as follows:

 pin: Pin_I/O, Pin_Rail